 HOW TO GET TO CAM RANH

-Domestic flights operate daily in and out of Cam Ranh from Hanoi, Da Nang and Ho Chi Minh.
-I took a 4o-minute flight from Ho Chi Minh to Cam Ranh Airport which cost me $40.
-I use Skyscanner to book all of my flights as they always have the best prices – click HERE to check availability.
+Domestic flights operate daily in and out of Cam Ranh from Hanoi, Da Nang, and Ho Chi Minh.
+I took a 4o-minute flight from Ho Chi Minh to Cam Ranh Airport which cost me around $40.

-VINH HY BINH TIEN PASS – SCENIC COAST ROAD
+WHAT TO EXPECT AT VINH HY BINH TIEN PASS

 This entire coastline, in my opinion, has a very similar landscape to the Greek Islands.
 It’s easy to navigate the Vinh Hy Binh Tien Pass and it would be rude not to stop at every beach for a swim and some exploring.

-There are a number of affordable places to stay in Cam Ranh and it is only a 20-minute taxi ride that cost $5 from the airport to the centre of town.
-To look and book accommodation in advance, click HERE.
+There are a number of affordable places to stay in Cam Ranh and it is only a 20-minute taxi ride that costs $5 from the airport to the center of town.

 The best time to visit is in the dry season which is February – September.
 Be sure to wear plenty of sunblock and pack enough drinking water for the day as it can get squelching hot.